WHAT TO DO IN PENANG? HOW MANY DAYS TO VISIT PENANG? WHAT IS PENANG FAMOUS FOR? IS IT WORTH VISITING PENANG DURING A TRIP TO MALAYSIA?

 A good way to explore the heritage part of George Town is with a local guide.
-You can check different options here.
+See your options below:

-2. Check out the street arts everywhere in George Town
+2. Check out the street art everywhere in George Town

 We could easily spent the whole day discovering the street art of Penang.
 It’s pretty crazy to see the number of art works in the town.